-The typical asking rate per listing is in the $30's per square foot per year.
-The Harlem submarket is going through a a boost in rates.
-In the last 3 months, the median rate went up $12 per sqft per year.
-That's a 45% increase in rent.
+Most listings are in the $130's per square foot per year.
+The Harlem submarket is going through a a rise in rates.
+In the last 3 months, the median rate increased $133 per sqft per year.

-Compared to the rest of the New York City market, the Harlem submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted region.
+Compared to the rest of the New York City market, the Harlem submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 16 listings have come on the market, which means office spaces most likley are going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 16 listings have been made available, which means new listings might be going fast.
+You'll want to be prepared to make an offer immediately.
+About 100% of the listings in the Harlem are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 5,120 sqft, there are still 0 office spaces below 2,000 sqft.
-Most buildings in this area are approximately 5 stories.
-Most buildings in this area were built in 1920 and are Class A.
+The standard measurement for office space in this area is around 2,400 sqft.
+Most properties in this market are approximately 5 stories.
+Most buildings in this market were built in 1920 and are Class A.